Por qué vender un producto al que se podía vender cuatro, nuestros cinco, o hasta seis?

 The price of the product bundle must be lower than the prices combined.

 There must be some sort of perceived discount for the customer, otherwise what is the point.
-In an ideal world, you should be aiming for around 10% or more discount.
+En un mundo ideal, you should be aiming for around 10% or more discount.
 If it helps, make it obvious to the customer that they’re getting a valuable product discount.

 Another method is the buy more and save.
 Although this is typically not a ‘bundle’ the buy more and save approach ensures customers will be rewarded for adding more to their basket.